The Janus List: Plot summary

 At Charlie's house, Don, who surprises his and Charlie's father Alan Eppes (Judd Hirsch) by sympathizing with Ashby's desire for his life to matter, receives Charlie's call about Ashby.
 Charlie, using the hospital's MRI machine, captures the would-be assassin.
-Don confronts Ashby's former boss on the roof of a building, but the former employer escapes.
+Don confronts Ashby's former boss (James Frain) on the roof of a building, but the former employer escapes.
 At the safe house, Megan expresses disillusionment with the FBI since her DOJ assignment to Colby, who insists that she should not be talking to him while outside, assassins who are surveying the house plan to kill Vaughn and the agents.

-At the office, Don looks at a photograph of the bombs and realizes that the bombs were arranged in G major, a pattern that he recognizes from childhood piano lessons.
+At the office, Don looks at a photograph of the bombs and realizes that the bombs were placed on the bridge in a G major pattern of musical notes, which he recognizes from childhood piano lessons.
 Using G major and the Bacon ciphers, Charlie and Amita uncover the hidden voice-mail account that Ashby used to pass the Janus list to Vaughn.
 While Megan and Colby fight the assassins who attempt to kill Vaughn, Don, David, back at the office, Charlie finally cracks the code which is a voice message of Ashby revealing which agents are betraying their respective countries.
-As they listen, Charlie and Amita are stunned to discover that Colby's name is on the list and that he is a spy working for the Chinese government.
+As they listen, Charlie and Amita are stunned to discover that Colby's name is included on the list and that he is a spy working for the Chinese government.
 Don and David arrest Colby as he leads Vaughn out of the safe house.

 At the office and with Don interrogating as Megan and David look on, Colby acknowledges that he has been spying for the Chinese for the two years that he has been on the FBI team.
 David is angry with Colby and lunges for him, requiring Don to physically restrain David and take him outside of the room.
 Colby also stated that Dwayne would benefit the most from Ashby's death.

 While transferring Dwayne and Colby to prison having gained of Dwayne despite Dwayne's furious protests and the CIA insisting that they handle Dwayne, Megan later expresses her frustration with her job, stating that she doesn't think she can do this anymore.

 At the hospital, Don and Charlie stay with Ashby and watch as Ashby finally succumbs to his injuries and dies despite the doctors attempting to save him.
-At the house, the brothers discuss Ashby’s life and death with Alan while toasting Ashby's memory.
+At the house, the brothers discuss Ashby’s life and death with Alan while toasting Ashby's memory with a quote from Siegfried Sassoon's World War One poem The Death Bed.